CARE International: Acronym redefinition and 50th anniversary

-In 1993 CARE, to reflect its international organizational structure, changed the meaning of its acronym for a third time, adopting its current name the "Cooperative for Assistance and Relief Everywhere".
+In 1993, CARE changed the meaning of its acronym for a third time, adopting its current name, the "Cooperative for Assistance and Relief Everywhere" to reflect its international organizational structure.
 CARE also marked its 50th anniversary in 1994.

-CARE expanded the confederation to twelve members in the early 2000s, with CARE Netherlands (formerly the Disaster Relief Agency) joining in 2001 and CARE Thailand (called the Raks Thai Foundation) joining in 2003, becoming the first CARE National Member in a developing country.
+CARE expanded the confederation to twelve members in the early 2000s, with CARE Netherlands (formerly the Disaster Relief Agency) joining in 2001, and CARE Thailand (called the Raks Thai Foundation) joining in 2003, becoming the first CARE National Member in a developing country.

-CARE's well-known "I am Powerful" campaign launched in the US in September 2006 and was intended to bring public attention to the organization's long-standing focus on women's empowerment.
+CARE's well-known "I am Powerful" campaign launched in the US in September 2006 in order to bring public attention to the organization's long-standing focus on women's empowerment.
 CARE states that its programs focus on women and girls both because the world's poor are disproportionately female and because women's empowerment is thought to be an important driver of development.
 CARE also emphasizes that it considers working with boys and men an important part of women's empowerment, and that women's empowerment benefits both genders.

-In 2007 CARE announced that by 2009 it would no longer accept certain types of US food aid worth some $45 million a year, arguing that these types of food aid are inefficient and harmful to local markets.
-Specifically, CARE announced that it would forego all monetized food aid (surplus US food shipped to charities in the developing world who then sell the food on the local market to finance development projects) and all food aid intended to establish a commercial advantage for the donor, and would increase its commitment to buying food aid locally.
-CARE also announced that it would no longer accept USDA food through Title 1 (concessional sales) or Section 416 (surplus disposal) because these programs are intended mainly to establish a commercial advantage for US agriculture.
+In 2007, CARE announced that it would no longer accept certain types of US food aid, worth some $45 million a year, by 2009.
+The organization argued that these types of food aid are inefficient and harmful to local markets.
+Specifically, CARE announced that it would forego all monetized food aid, as well as all food aid intended to establish a commercial advantage for the donor.
+Instead, it would increase its commitment to buying food aid locally.
+CARE also announced that it would no longer accept USDA food through Title 1 concessional sales or Section 416 (surplus disposal), as these programs are intended to establish a commercial advantage for US agriculture.

-In 2011 CARE added its first affiliate member, CARE India, and in 2012 the CI board accepted CARE Peru as CARE's second affiliate member.
+In 2011, CARE added its first affiliate member, CARE India, and in 2012, the CARE International (CI) board accepted CARE Peru as CARE's second affiliate member.
 CARE India became a full member in November 2013.
-The CI board accepted CARE Peru as a full member of the confederation in June 2015.
+CARE Peru became a full member of the confederation in June 2015.

 CARE is currently one of the only major NGOs to make their database of project evaluations publicly available, and to regularly conduct a meta-analysis of evaluation methodologies and overall organizational impact.

 Structure

-CARE International is a confederation of (as of July 2024) eighteen national members, two candidate members, and one affiliate member, coordinated by the CARE international secretariat.
-The secretariat is based in Geneva, Switzerland, with offices in New York City and in Brussels to liaise with the United Nations and European institutions, respectively.
+CARE International is a confederation of eighteen national members, two candidate members, and one affiliate member as of July 2024.
+It is coordinated by the CARE international secretariat, which is based in Geneva, Switzerland, with offices in New York City and in Brussels to liaise with the United Nations and European institutions, respectively.

-Each CARE national member is an autonomous non-governmental organization registered in the country and runs programs, fundraising, and communications activities both in its own country and in developing countries in which CARE operates.
+Each CARE national member is an autonomous non-governmental organization registered in the country, and runs programs, fundraising, and communications activities in its own country and in developing countries that CARE operates in.
 The members are: